ranjit-777/coffee-shop-receipe/syrups/hazelnut.md

 - 1 cup sugar
 - 1 cup water
 - 1 cup of raw hazelnuts
-- 1 pinch of cinnamon
+- 1 pinch of raw cinnamon

 ## How to Make